Wocman-Tech/wocman-api/README.md

 #note:(05/08/2021)

-1 modified projects model by setting the defaultValue of country field to 'nigeria' 1 modified projects model by setting the defaultValue of defaultValue field to 'null' 1 modified projects model by adding customerstart field 1 modified projects model by adding projectreport field

-2 modified users model by adding featured field name: this would assist to show if user is featured or not 3 modified wocmancustomer model by adding  messagetype and messagelinks field name: this would assist to show if it was a text or media
+wocmanchat: tracker field name: this would assist to show if it was a text or media